David Livingstone Birthplace

 The museum is now a vibrant visitor attraction, telling the story of Scottish explorer, missionary, and abolitionist David Livingstone.

 The Project means that the museum can now deliver learning and public programmes to support schools, community regeneration and international partnerships.

-The Birthplace Project will re-ignite the powerful story of David Livingstone for new generations and further strengthen the world wide connections that Livingstone and his principles and legacy have inspired not just locally but globally.
+The project has re-ignited the interest in David Livingstone for new generations and further strengthened the world wide connections that Livingstone and his legacy have inspired.

-- Renewal of the historic buildings of Shuttle Row and the Weavers Cottages (Grade A listed buildings) to include additional display space, refreshed storage facilities with a research room and refurbished education/workshop spaces
+- The renovation of historical buildings: Shuttle Row and the Weavers Cottages (Grade A listed buildings), including additional display space, refreshed storage facilities with a research room, and refurbished education/workshop spaces

-- The refurbishment of the African Pavilions to include café and shop; and multi-use space for temporary exhibitions, talks, workshops and community use
+- The refurbishment of the Pavilion buildings, to now include a café and shop; and multi-use space for temporary exhibitions, talks, workshops and community use.

 - Landscaping of part of grounds to recreate an authentic sense of the Shuttle Row courtyard and to open up the entrance, leading visitors to the Birthplace Museum

 - Delivery of an Activity Plan to engage our public, inspire social justice and personal achievement; and make our visitors aware of the heritage value of our historic site